mscook/SeqFindR/docs/index.rst

 ..
-SeqFindR documentation master file, created by sphinx-quickstart on Tue Mar 11 11:33:49 2014.
+SeqFindr documentation master file, created by sphinx-quickstart on Tue Mar 11 11:33:49 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SeqFindR's documentation!
+Welcome to SeqFindr's documentation!
 ====================================

 Contents: